proplot-dev/proplot/docs/colors.rst

 web-design color palette.
 Colors that aren’t sufficiently perceptually distinct are eliminated, so it's easier to pick from the color table.

-:ref:`New color names` provides table of the newly registered colors.
+:ref:`Color names` provides table of the newly registered colors.

 Contour and pcolor
 ------------------